nkonstantinou/BaCS_lab_manual/source/welcome.rst

 This manual has been developed by the PI of the lab, Nikos Konstantinou.
-Most of the sections have been reproduced or inspired by others (e.g. ).
+Most of the sections have been reproduced or inspired by others [#]_.

 The lab manual, together with the Lab wiki () and the Lab website (nkonstantinou.com),